MichaelCurrin/auto-tag/docs/about.md

 ## 🎛️ What it does

 1. Fetch all tags on the remote.
-2. Read your latest _git_ tag
+1. Read your latest _git_ tag
-3. Figure out and show label for the next tag.
+1. Figure out and show label for the next tag.
-4. Actually create the tag, unless preview flag is used.
+1. Actually create the tag, unless the preview flag is used.

 **Notes:**